zorkpt/zorkpt/README.md

 - [LinkedIn](https://www.linkedin.com/in/hugopocas/)

-I'm always open to collaborating on projects that blend technology with social good!
+I'm always open to collaborating on projects :)